Jlobblet/Barotrauma-Mod-Generator-Docs/docs/source/tutorial/ItemPriceMod.rst

 .. literalinclude :: /_code/tutorial/ItemPriceMod/ItemPriceMod/Content/Items/Weapons/weapons.xml
     :language: XML

-Running the Mod Generator on the input directory (zipped) will produce the same result as the pre-generated version.
+Running the Mod Generator on the input directory will produce the same result as the pre-generated version.

 This concludes the Item Price tutorial.